Will Real Estate Values Rebound From The Great Recession?

 2011 may be transition year with real estate prices bottoming out followed by a return to property appreciation

 Have we passed through the valley of the shadow?
 The last decade saw the most difficult economic period for real estate prices since the Great Depression of the 1930s.
 Convenience store real estate prices peaked in 2006 at just under $1.4 million, according to CoStar.
-This median price reflects convenience stores with fuel service.
-Convenience store sale prices declined in 2009 and 2010.
+This median price reflects c-stores with fuel service.
+C-store sale prices declined in 2009 and 2010.
 Although it is too early to tell, 2011 may be a transition year with a bottoming of real estate prices followed by a return to property appreciation.
 Some preliminary real estate market data suggests this may be the case.
-The real estate price movement for convenience stores has fared slightly worse than commercial property in the U.S. as a whole.
 Moody's National Commercial Properties Index shows general commercial real estate prices down 39 percent from their peak in late 2007.
-The median price of convenience stores is down 44 percent over the same period, to $780,000 in 2010.
+The median price of c-stores is down 44 percent over the same period, to $780,000 in 2010.

 Editor's Note: The opinions expressed in this column are the author's, and do not necessarily reflect the views of Convenience Store News.